 2. Register your cell phone numbers with the Summit County Emergency Alert System.
 If a countywide emergency occurs, you will receive phone calls or text messages.

 3. Check the City’s website at www.hudson.oh.us.
 An emergency alert banner will appear on the home page that will provide information and instructions about what to do in an emergency.
 The site is accessible by mobile phones should your power be out.

 4. Check our social media sites, including Facebook and Twitter.
 They are excellent ways to get information in real time.

 5. Sign up for the City’s website emergency notification service, through the Notify Me Alert Center.
-We use this system to send emails and text messages during emergencies.
+We use this system to send emails during emergencies.
 To access it, click here and sign up for the Alert Center – Emergency Alert System.
-We also encourage you to sign up for our other notification categories that interest you, such as Road Construction Updates or Snow and Ice Updates.

 6. Check the local radio and TV stations for announcements.
 We send information to all local media for broadcasting during an emergency.
 Hudson Community Television will broadcast emergency instruction and information on the community television channels.
 Also check their social media sites, as they will share and re-tweet news from our City social media sites.

-7. Use of the emergency siren.
-We have one emergency siren and it is located at Town Hall in downtown Hudson.
-It cannot be heard throughout the city, and any such siren may not be heard during severe weather such as a tornado.
-We will activate the siren in an emergency, but we recommend you sign up for our notification systems to help ensure you receive emergency alerts, particularly in locations not served by the siren.
+7. Use of the emergency sirens.
+We have five emergency sirens located throughout Hudson.
+Though they are somewhat evenly spaced throughout the City, any such siren may not be heard during severe weather such as a tornado.
+We will activate the sirens in an emergency, but we recommend you sign up for our notification systems to help ensure you receive emergency alerts.

 8. Listen/watch for door-to-door announcements.
 When the situation warrants, we will go door-to-door and use loud speakers from our vehicles that will drive through affected neighborhoods to provide evacuation and other information.